ajmalbabu/unicorn-master/README.md

     select * from flight
 ```
 4. Cassandra end point can be tested by issuing a HTTP get request http://127.0.0.1:8082/unicorn-api/v1/flight
-5. Once Cassandra & REDIS is running in the above PORT, restart the Application by changing "isolate.mode: true" in unicorn-configuration/application-local.yaml file.
+5. Once Cassandra & REDIS is running in the above PORT, restart the Application by removing "isolate" profile in the start-up JVM arguments.
 Now Spring would connect to REDIS & Cassandra severs instead of in-memory cache & with  real column families.
 A log would appear in the application log that says connecting to REDIS cache.

 ### Kafka example usage and installation on windows